 Mining phosphorus, primarily for use as a fertilizer for crop production and for use in detergents, presents an unusual environmental problem.
 As mentioned above, all forms of life require phosphorus for metabolic processes, for cellular energy (adenosine tri-phosphate, or ATP), and as a component of many organic molecules (like DNA).
 Since nearly all of the Earth’s phosphorus resources are located in the lithosphere as apatite in sedimentary rock, it is extracted by open pit mining.
 Once extracted, the phosphorous is applied to agricultural soils and much of it is sequestered by the crops, which are then consumed by humans.
 This is how we obtain our source of phosphorus for our body’s metabolic needs.

-See this report from the Natural History Museum for a closer look at phosphorus recovery.
+See this article for a closer look at phosphorus recovery.

 Presently, there is an imbalance in the phosphorus cycle.
 The phosphorus that is mined from lithospheric deposits that ends up in terrestrial and aquatic food webs because of excess fertilization does not enter back into the natural phosphorous cycle to replenish the lithospheric apatite rock deposits.
 In other words, we are mining the Earth’s concentrated apatite sources of phosphorous that are not being restored through the natural phosphorous-biogeochemical cycle.
 Since there is a limit to the reserves of apatite that can profitably be recovered on Earth, this imbalance between the amounts of phosphorous extracted and that recovered is causing depletion in the stores of easily recoverable phosphorus rock.